UniMath/agda-unimath/src/foundation/diagonal-maps-of-types.lagda.md

----
-title: Diagonal maps of types
+#  Diagonal maps of types
----

 ```agda
 module foundation.diagonal-maps-of-types where